Hamstring Strain (Pulled Hamstring)

 Hamstring strain symptoms

-Hamstring strains are graded 1, 2, or 3 depending on how bad they are.
+Hamstring strains are graded 1, 2, or 3 depending on the severity of the injury:

-- A grade 1 hamstring strain is relatively mild.
-You may feel a twinge or tightness at the time of injury, with little or no swelling.
+• A grade 1 hamstring strain is mild.
+You may feel a sudden tightness or twinge at the back of the thigh, with little or no swelling.
+Walking is usually possible, although sprinting and explosive movements may be uncomfortable.

 More on hamstring strain diagnosis.